 Common Reading: Terry Lynn Karl.
 The Paradox of Plenty: Oil Booms and Petro-States.(Berkeley: University of California Press, 1997).
 HD9574 V42 K37 1997

-Week 7: (Week of March 6) Modern Oil in Russia
+Originally scheduled for Week 7: (March 8) Modern Oil in Russia

 Common Reading: Ben Mezrich, Once Upon a Time in Russia: The Rise of the Oligarchs—A True Story of Ambition, Wealth, Betrayal, and Murder.(New York: Simon and Schuster, 2015).
 JC419 M49 2015b